glitchdoescode/ai-interviewer/progress-report.md

    - ✅ Added capability to specify difficulty level and skill areas in questions
    - ✅ Implemented question alignment with job role profiles
    - ✅ Improved response analysis to extract key concepts and assess depth of understanding
-   - Refine interview_agent prompts for more natural transitions and empathetic responses
+   - ✅ Refined interview_agent prompts for more natural transitions and empathetic responses
    - Refine coding challenge initiation in `AIInterviewer._determine_interview_stage` to be job-role specific (requires passing job_role/state and adding logic to check if coding is appropriate for the role).
    - Ensure a clear and robust flow for detailed coding challenge results to be passed from the frontend (after `/api/coding/submit`) into the `message` field of `ChallengeCompleteRequest` (for `/api/interview/{session_id}/challenge-complete`), so the AI receives them for specific feedback generation.
    - Clarify and potentially refine state transitions for `CODING_CHALLENGE_WAITING` in `AIInterviewer` to better align with UI-driven submission and the AI's processing of evaluation results.